AnnVuuThuu/Cafe-Sales-Kaggle-/README.md

 - Clean it using Pandas (handling NaN, duplicates, formats):
   + Handle Missing Values:
     Fill missing numeric values with back fill or forward fill.
-    Replace missing categorical values with the mode or "Unknown."
+    Replace missing categorical values with the mode or "UNKNOWN".
   + Handle Invalid Values:
-    Replace invalid entries like "ERROR" with NaN or appropriate values.
+    Replace invalid entries like "ERROR" and "UNKNOWN" with NaN or appropriate values.
   + Date Consistency:
     Ensure all dates are in a consistent format.
     Fill missing dates with plausible values based on nearby records.